cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex2.md

-`SIGN_MODE_TEXTUAL` renders to an abstract representation, leaving it up to device-specific software how to present this representation given the capabilities, limitations, and conventions of the deivce.
+`SIGN_MODE_TEXTUAL` renders to an abstract representation, leaving it up to device-specific software how to present this representation given the capabilities, limitations, and conventions of the device.

 We offer the following normative guidance: